castwide/vscode-solargraph/README.md

     reporters:
     - rubocop

-See [Solargraph Tips](http://solargraph.org/tips) for more information about the .solargraph.yml file.
+See [the configuration guide](https://solargraph.org/guides/configuration) for more information about the .solargraph.yml file.

 Use a .rubocop.yml file in your project's root folder to customize the linting rules.